harsha686/harsha686/README.md

 ## 📌 Featured Project

 ### [youtube-word-explorer](https://github.com/harsha686/youtube-word-explorer)
-_A project that explores and analyzes words from YouTube data (add a one-line description here if you want to clarify what the project does)._
+A project that explores and analyzes words from YouTube data.
+(You can update this line with a more specific description if you'd like.)

 ---